Jasonredding55/SQL-Football-Project/README.md

 Players penalty conversion rate with atleast 1 penatly taken

-The oldest player in the dataset
+The oldest player in the Premier League

-The youngest player in the dataset
+The youngest player in the Premier League

 Player with the most goals from each country